Q: What is Manual Ligament Therapy™?

 Q: How does MLT work with other treatment modalities?

 A: MLT applied alongside other treatments is ideal.
-Utilizing MLT before massage, stretching and stability work relaxes the muscles allowing for deeper access to the tissues before doing other techniques.
+Utilizing MLT before massage, stretching and stability work resets the muscles and their neurological pattern, allowing for deeper access to the tissues before doing other techniques.
 Applying MLT after exercise routines helps to reset the muscles, reducing the tension that has built up in the tissues and avoiding any potential tightness and soreness that is often present following physical training.